Repoformer: Selective Retrieval for Repository-Level Code Completion: Impact Statement

 \section{Impact Statement}

-Our research introduces a novel approach to repository-level code completion that significantly enhances efficiency and accuracy by employing selective retrieval, reducing unnecessary computational waste and contributing to more sustainable software development practices.
-While promising in streamlining development workflows and potentially applicable in various domains, it is important to consider the implications of increased automation in software development, programming education, and the potential for inadvertent biases.
-Ensuring the ethical use and ongoing evaluation of such code automation technologies is crucial to maximizing their societal benefits while mitigating risks.
+Our research introduces a novel approach to repository-level code completion that significantly enhances efficiency and accuracy by employing selective retrieval, reducing unnecessary computational waste, and contributing to more sustainable software development practices.
+Although promising in streamlining development workflows and potentially applicable in various domains, it is important to consider the implications of increased automation in software development, programming education, and the potential for inadvertent biases.
+Ensuring the ethical use and ongoing evaluation of such code automation technologies is crucial to maximize their societal benefits while mitigating risks.
+In addition, as a general infrastructure, it is important to design additional mechanisms that prevent RAG systems from revealing sensitive data in the retrieval database.

 In this work, we mainly rely on open-sourced, permissively-licensed repositories (the Stack, CrossCodeEval) and models (StarCoder, CodeGen) to perform the experiments.
 However, as mentioned by \citet{ding2023crosscodeeval}, some of the repositories of RepoEval are with non-permissive licenses.
 We rely on the dataset and code distributed by the original RepoEval authors to perform the experiment and do not re-distribute the dataset or adapt it for other purposes.